BYUCamachoLab/pyrolab/docs/getting_started/overview.rst

 laser today," and no more issues with slow computers that can only manage one frame per second from the microscope while running Windows 10.

-Yes, it was written, tailored to our use case.
-But, we tried to keep it general enough so that you, too, will find it so invaluable that you'll want to use it, develop it, and contribute new drivers to it.
+Yes, it was written tailored to our use case.
+But we tried to keep it general enough so that you, too, will find it so invaluable that you'll want to use it, develop it, and contribute new drivers to it.

 So, welcome to PyroLab.
-Read on, to learn about the philosophy of the framework and how to use it properly.
+Read on to learn about the "philosophy" of the framework and how to use it properly.